 Your trust ID is at the top of the Trusted Accounts page.
 Share this ID with other Ziflow accounts owned by your organization to establish trust.

-By sharing your trust ID, you allow other trusted accounts to access information about your active users.
+By sharing your trust ID, you allow another account to synchronize information about your active users as trusted contacts.

 When another account adds your trust ID, your active users are automatically synced to their contact list as trusted contacts.